lilasilb/CS480-Assignment2/README.md

 # CS480-Assignment2
 ## Group Members: Lila, Makena, Daphne
-### Add at least one gameplay element that uses a dot product in some way (e.g., calculate length, distance, angle, facing direction): Used dot products to calculate the direction of vision and signal an exclamation mark to appear over the player's head whenever an enemy, specifically a ghost, was looking at them.
+### Add at least one gameplay element that uses a dot product in some way (e.g., calculate length, distance, angle, facing direction) (Daphne)
+Used dot products to calculate the direction of vision and signal an exclamation mark to appear over the player's head whenever an enemy, specifically a ghost, was looking at them.

 ### Add at least one gameplay element that uses linear interpolation in some way (e.g., calculate intermediate position, orientation, color).'
+(Lila)
 Used linear interpolation to calculate a color value based off of the player's distance to the endpoint of the game.

 ### Add at least one new particle effect with trigger(s).
 (Makena)
 Added particle system component to the Ghost prefab.
 - enabled collision in the world so the particles bounce off other objects